 Large cancer cell in circle with multiple cancer cells in background

-We are currently enrolling a Phase 1b study of rinzimetostat (ORIC-944) in prostate cancer in combination with AR inhibitors.
+We are enrolling a Phase 1b study of rinzimetostat in prostate cancer in combination with AR inhibitors.

-We are also enrolling a Phase 1b study of enozertinib (ORIC-114) in NSCLC patients with EGFR exon 20 mutations as a single-agent, in combination with amivantamab and hyaluronidase-lpuj subcutaneous injection (SC amivantamab), and in combination with chemotherapy, as well as in NSCLC patients with EGFR PACC mutations as a single-agent.
-Do you qualify?
+We are enrolling a Phase 1b study of enozertinib in NSCLC patients with EGFR exon 20 mutations as a single-agent, in combination with amivantamab and hyaluronidase-lpuj subcutaneous injection (SC amivantamab), and in combination with chemotherapy, as well as in NSCLC patients with EGFR atypical mutations as a single-agent.

 African american woman expressively talking with colleagues